 The 40-acre Baltimore & Ohio Railroad Museum (901 W. Pratt St.) campus of “America's first railroad” features almost 200 examples of locomotives and rolling stock as well as a treasure trove of timepieces, tools, uniforms and other railroading artifacts.
 It's a great destination for railroad buffs.

 The Baltimore Farmers Market & Bazaar (Holliday and Saratoga streets) has a novel location: under the I-83 freeway.
 A Sunday morning tradition for many city residents, it's open mid-April to mid-December and is a special treat in the summertime, when tables overflow with fresh, locally grown fruits and veggies.

-Historic landmark Bengies Drive-In Theatre (3417 Eastern Blvd.) has been a favorite of area film buffs since 1956, and what's not to love?
+Historic landmark Bengies Drive-In Theatre (3417 Eastern Blvd.) has been a favorite of area film aficionados since 1956, and what's not to love?
 You'll see up to three first-run films for the price of one at a stadium seat multiplex, and the snack bar has everything from tubs of popcorn to cheeseburgers.

 Wondering what to do on a Baltimore vacation if you're a sports fan?
 Oriole Park at Camden Yards Tours (333 W. Camden St.) will show you behind-the-scenes areas like the Orioles dugout, the press area and the scoreboard control room.
 The stadium is located in the heart of downtown Baltimore and was one of the first 1990s ballparks to open with a fan-friendly “retro” design.

 Under 13At the National Aquarium (501 E. Pratt St.), kids will love the Children’s Discovery Gallery on the upper level of the Pier 4 Pavilion.
 Another highlight is Dolphin Discovery, where Atlantic bottlenose dolphins captivate visitors.
 The dolphins always draw a crowd but you can stop in as many times as you like.
 (Tip for parents: Strollers are not allowed inside the aquarium.)